 - Mineral feeder that can be wall mounted

 - Goat specific loose minerals, free fed at all times.
-Goats do not care for mineral salt blocks due to their lack of upper front teeth, and will not get the minerals they need from them
+Goats do not care for mineral salt blocks due to their lack of upper front teeth.

 - Baking soda, free fed at all times.
 This helps the goats to keep their rumen regulated again bloat and general acid upsets